opa334/CCSupportTemplates/README.md

 # CCSupportTemplates
 Templates and headers for module development

-(Deprecated, now included inside theos itself, the headers provided here could still be useful tho)
+(The module template now included inside theos itself, the module provider template is not)